gelilaa/acme-web-design/development-strategy.md

 ### HTML

-- Add the name of the company
-- Add the year of the design
+- Put up a copyright to symbolize an official page of the company on footer and year of the webdesign

 ### CSS
-- Text layout styling
-- Background colour styling
+ - Add styling on new elements

 ## 6. User Story: About

-__This template contains explanation about the company’s story, what they do and who they are.__
+___As a site visitor, I want to know about the company’s story, what they do and who they are and how I can reach them__

 ### Branches